Kowshik890/OnlineExamPortal/README.md

 ##
 ## Deployment of Frontend into Nginx
-* First generate a dist folder in frontend using (ng build --prod) command
+* First generate a dist folder in frontend using (ng build --configuration production) command

 * deployment is going on